chetnashah/webconcepts/ReactNotes.md

 1. In case of ref being used on html element, current points to dom node.
 2. In case of ref being used on a custom class component, current points to mounted instance of the component.
 3. **You may not use ref attribute on function components** because they do not have instances.

+**Avoid reading and updating refs during rendering because this makes your component’s behavior difficult to predict and understand.**

 NOte: however you can use ref attribute **inside** a function as long as you refer to a dom or class component via `useRef`: